-Berberine significantly improves glucose tolerance and insulin action, lowering HbA1c levels in people who are obese and/or have metabolic syndrome or type 2 diabetes.17-19 The recommended dose of berberine HCl is 500 mg two to three times a day.
+Berberine significantly improves glucose tolerance and insulin action, lowering HbA1c levels in people who are obese and/or have metabolic syndrome or type 2 diabetes.17-19 The recommended dose of berberine HCl is 400 to 500 mg two to three times a day.

 Berberine should be taken with a meal, or shortly after, to take advantage of the blood glucose and lipid spike that comes with eating a meal,Adults take 1 x 500mg capsules 2-3x / day, take 1 to 2 weeks off every 6 weeks.
 High doses of berberine taken acutely may cause stomach upset, cramping and/or diarrhoea, which is another good reason to take berberine in multiple doses throughout the day.
 If you are on blood pressure lowering medication, ensure you check with your health practioner before taking berberine.

 Werone.co endeavors to use the most potent source materials within our formulas.
 Our herbal extracts are sourced and tested by the only Government-certified large scale producer of crude herb (powder-free) TCM concentrates in Asia who manufacture to GMP / ISO 9001/2000 pharmaceutical grade and also operate an ISO17025/TAF-certified laboratory where they subject all plant extracts to strict quality inspections free from heavy metals, pesticides or microbes before release to the clinics all over the world.
 The formulas and tinctures are assembled without fillers in small batches by a BHMA member herbal dispensary.